charmbracelet/soft-serve/README.md

 ssh localhost -t -p 23231 REPO
 ```

-You can use the `tab` key to move between the repo menu and a particular repo.
-When a repo is highlighted you can use the following keys for navigation:

-* `R` – View the project's README file
-* `F` – Navigate and view all of the files in the project
-* `C` – View the commit log for the repo
-* `B` – View branches and tags for the repo
+You can copy text to your clipboard over SSH.
+For instance, you can press <kbd>c</kbd> on the highlighted repo in the menu to copy the clone command [^osc52].

+[^osc52]: Copying over SSH depends on your terminal support of OSC52.

 ## The Soft Serve SSH CLI